-Workers’ Compensation for Postal Employees
+Federal Workers’ Compensation Lawyers for Postal Employees

-At Aumiller Lomax, our federal compensation lawyers are experienced in dealing with the kinds of challenges that face injured postal employees.
-The United States Postal Service (USPS) is an independant government authorized agency and one of the largest single civilian employers in the U.S. The USPS employs over half a million people.
-Unfortunately, given the rigorous nature of the physical requirements associated with employment at the USPS there are ample opportunities for injury, such as lifting injuries, repetitive use injuries, falls and, yes, even the occasional dog bite, to name a few.
+At Aumiller Lomax, our federal workers’ compensation attorneys carry with them a great deal of experience handling the kinds of challenges facing injured postal employees.
+Many aren’t adequately compensated and have to go back to work before they have fully recovered, leading to further injuries costing them more time out of work and in the hospital.
+The United States Postal Service (USPS) is an independent government authorized agency.
+They are also one of the largest single civilian employers in the U.S. Unfortunately, given the rigorous nature of the physical requirements associated with employment at the USPS there are ample opportunities for injury, such as lifting injuries, repetitive use injuries, falls and, yes, even the occasional dog bite, to name a few.

 If you have been injured on the job, we can help you to receive the compensation and benefits to which you are entitled.
-Call us now at (856) 751-0440 to receive help from our skilled lawyers.
+We support all federal employees throughout the United States, so don’t be afraid to reach out today.
+Since there are a limited amount of federal compensation lawyers across the country, we take clients from anywhere although our office is located in Cherry Hill, NJ.
+Call us now at (856) 751-0440 to receive help from our skilled federal workers’ compensation attorneys.